bgpantojar/LOD3_buildings/README.md

 ### 2. Download data and CNN weights

 Example input data can be downloaded from [Dataset for generating LOD3 building models from structure-from-motion and semantic segmentation](https://doi.org/10.5281/zenodo.6651663).
-This datased contains 4 main folders.
-SfM, weights, data and results.
+This datased contains 5 main folders.
+SfM, polyfit, weights, data and results.
 Extract the folders `data/` and `weights/` and place them inside the repository folder

 #### 2a.
 Repository directory